Frank Murphy (rugby union)

 Frank Murphy (born 2 December 1983) is a former professional rugby union player from Ireland who works as a referee for the Irish Rugby Football Union.
 He primarily played as a scrum-half.
-Originally from Cork, Murphy played for his native province of Munster before moving to the English side Leicester Tigers, with whom he won a Premiership title, and then finished his career with Connacht, another Irish province, making over 100 appearances for the side.
+Originally from County Cork, Murphy played for his native province of Munster before moving to the English side Leicester Tigers.

 Murphy began refereeing in the All-Ireland League in 2015, progressing to referee in the British and Irish Cup later that year.
 He began refereeing at international level in 2016, and has taken charge of games in the European Nations Cup.
 In November 2016, Murphy took charge of his first Pro12 game, and has since gone on to referee in the Challenge Cup at European level.

 Early life

-Murphy grew up in the Crosshaven, a village in south County Cork, and began his playing career with the local team, Crosshaven RFC.
+Murphy grew up in Crosshaven, a village in south County Cork, and began his playing career with the local team, Crosshaven RFC.
 In his final year of secondary school, he went on to play with Christian Brothers College, Cork.
 While playing with the Christian Brothers team, he won the Munster Schools Senior Cup, beating Rockwell College in the final.

 Playing career

 Munster

 Murphy went on to play at senior level for his native provincial team, Munster.
 Murphy made his debut for the side on 17 October 2003, in a 2003–04 Celtic League match, away against Welsh side Newport Gwent Dragons.
 He came off the bench, replacing Eoin Reddan in a match Munster went on to lose 29–6.
 Murphy made a total of nine appearances in the league that season, with all but one of them coming from the bench.

-In the 2004–05 Celtic League Murphy made only two appearances, starting on both occasions, while in the 2005–06 Celtic League he made on start and three appearances as a replacement.
+In the 2004–05 Celtic League Murphy made only two appearances, starting on both occasions, while in the 2005–06 Celtic League he made one start and three appearances as a replacement.
 Murphy left Munster at the end of the 2005–06 having made 15 appearances for the senior team, and joined English Premiership side Leicester Tigers.